MITHaystack/HOPS/doc/reference/source/hops4/libraries/plugins/hdf5_data_export.rst

 HOPS4 internal data structures to the HDF5 format.
 The output HDF5 file structure should **NOT** be considered stable until it has been evaluated for inter-operability with other tools and evaluated for long-term data archival.
-There is currently *NO* import capability -- to read HDF5 data back into the HOPS4 format.
+There is currently *NO* import capability (i.e. to read HDF5 data back into the HOPS4 format).

 **HDF5 Export Applications:**
 The HDF5 plugin includes a command-line application for data conversion: